 Sourced from third-party side: Digital Journal, written by Karen Graham

 Citing a “better and safer environment,” a high-ranking official in Zimbabwe states that more of the country’s wildlife will be captured and sent to China in 2016.
-The announcement is being met with a considerable amount of skepticism.
+The announcement is being met with a considerable amount of scepticism.

 “We are happy that young African animals have been well accommodated in China.
 We are willing to export more in the years to come, as it would help in the preservation of wild animals,” said Oppach Muchinguri, environment minister of Zimbabwe, according to China Daily.